matthewgallina/smockin/README.md

 ### KEY FEATURES

 * Create dynamic API mocks to mimic real world application behaviour.
-* (NEW) Create & manage S3 Bucket mocks where an AWS account may not be available.
+* Create & manage S3 Bucket mocks where an AWS account may not be available.
+* (NEW) Create & manage mock mail inboxes.
 * Run sMockin centrally and create user accounts for your team.
 * Import / Export mocks to share between your team & version control.
 * Monitor and log traffic going to the HTTP or S3 mock servers.